davecheney/pc/README.md

 # Installation

 `pc` is writen in Go.
-You will need Go 1.8beta1 or later.
-You will need a properly configured `$GOPATH` workspace.
+You will need Go 1.11 or later to build it.

-    go get -u github.com/davecheney/pc

 # Papercall API access required